Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Double-click the driver package’s EXE file to open its installer window.

 - Then go through the installer window’s instructions to install the network driver.
+You can do this for any network controller in Windows 11 that you need to be updated.

 How can I enable (or disable) automatic driver updates in Windows 11?